 Pokeno is a small town in the north Waikato, just south of the Bombay Hills and a short drive from New Zealand’s largest city, Auckland.
 It’s located 53 kilometres (km) south of central Auckland and just 72km north of Hamilton.
-Home to nearly 2000 people (1,782 – Census March 2013), Pokeno is poised for further growth.
+Home to over 2000 people (2,517 – Census 2018), Pokeno is poised for further growth.

 Pokeno’s position alongside the Waikato Expressway is a key advantage in relation to the town’s development.
 The town has excellent access to the Expressway, both north and south.
 At one end of the township is the Queen’s Redoubt, a major colonial military headquarters in the Waikato land wars of the 1860s.